kikorb/kikorb.github.io/_posts/2015-05-19-cells_in_rails.md

 title:  "Cells in rails"
 date:   2015-05-19 19:59:46
 categories: rails cells routes
+summary: "When I first tried the gem cells I was engaged with the idea of having components that could be reusable, self aware and isolated from the rest of my apps.
+<br/><br/>
+The idea is simple.
+Say you have a partial _sidebar.html that is rendered in different parts of your website.
+If this partial needs a couple of instance variables that had to be calculated the problem begins..."
 ---

 When I first tried the gem cells I was engaged with the idea of having components that could be reusable, self aware and isolated from the rest of my apps.

 The idea is simple.
 Say you have a partial _sidebar.html that is rendered in